pavece/guess-the-price/README.md

 ## Development setup

 This is a monorepo built using Turborepo.
 You can find both the client and server apps in the **/apps** directory.
-You can run both apps separatedly (recommended for development) or using one single command from the root of the monorepo.
+You can run both apps separately (recommended for development) or using one single command from the root of the monorepo.

 1. Clone the repository